Indiana Glass Company

 These hens are NEVER marked with an actual trademark or logo representing the company, however, the Indiana Glass hen can easily be recognized at a glance from it’s characteristic form.
 The tail is narrow and “flat”, pointing straight back from the head, and is never “split” “divided” or “separated” as is common on many, many hens made by other glass manufacturers.
 The top or “back” has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
 I will be posting various pictures of these hens on this page so you will soon be able to recognize them instantly!

 The earlier versions of the hen have a smooth upper rim on the nest, and later versions (probably introduced in the 1950s or 1960s) have a “beaded” edge, somewhat similar to the beaded Candlewick pattern made by Imperial Glass.
 In the earlier years, only clear glass and white milkglass hens were made.
 Some of the white milkglass hens have an “open beaded” rim, with small gaps in between each bead.
-Many of the early clear and milkglass hens originally came with the combs painted with red cold paint which may now be partially or wholly worn off.
+Many of the early clear and milkglass hens originally came with the combs painted with red cold paint which has partially or wholly worn off.

 The era of the “colored” hens (any color other than clear or white) seems to have phased in sometime during the mid to late 1960s, with possibly the amber and the green hens coming into production first, followed by many other colors throughout the 1970s, ’80s and into the 1990s.